Egbert Ludovicus Viele: Later life and death

 In 1866 he became a Companion of the New York Commandery of the Military Order of the Loyal Legion of the United States and later, Companion of the New York Commandery of the Military Order of Foreign Wars.
 In 1867, he worked as chief engineer on the Buffalo and Pittsburgh Railroad.

 From 1883 to 1884, Viele was the commissioner of parks for New York City.
 He was elected as a Democrat to the Forty-ninth Congress (March 4, 1885 – March 3, 1887) and an unsuccessful candidate for re-election in 1886 to the Fiftieth Congress; he resumed his former business pursuits and engaged in literary work.

 In 1886, he joined the Aztec Club of 1847.
 He served as the club's president from 1899 to 1900.

-Viele died at the age of 77 in New York City.
+Viele died on April 22, 1902 in New York City.
 He and his second wife are entombed in a pyramid-shaped mausoleum, guarded by a pair of sphinxes, in the Post Cemetery at West Point, New York.
-According to an official video about West Point, Viele had a buzzer installed in his coffin wired to the house of the Superintendent of West Point so as to provide rescue if Viele had been accidentally buried alive.
+Viele had a buzzer installed in his coffin wired to caretaker's cottage so as to provide rescue if Viele had been accidentally buried alive.

 Personal life

 Viele married Teresa Griffin, author of Following the Drum, on June 3, 1850, and they had several children, including the writers Francis Viélé-Griffin, Herman Knickerbocker Vielé, and Emily Vielé Strother.
-Viele and his first wife were divorced in 1872, and he later married Juliette Dana.
+Viele and his first wife were divorced in 1872, and he married Juliette Dana that same year.
+His second wife died in 1899.